eslint/rfcs/designs/2022-community-eslint-org/README.md

 The benefit of having the org in place would be that the community isn't dependent on one person's GitHub/npm account.
-The added benefit is that we _could_ create a structure to streamline the packages more.
-We _could_ for instance decide things like using the same tools, supporting the same Node/ESLint versions, if we want to release all "rescued" packages under the `@eslint-community` npm scope or not, ...
+The added benefit is that the people maintaining the packages in the new org _could_ create a structure to streamline the packages more.
+They _could_ for instance decide things like using the same tools, supporting the same Node/ESLint versions, if we want to release all "rescued" packages under the `@eslint-community` npm scope or not, ...

 As a reference, `@jest-community` has the following goal & intention: